Donor Profile

 Where is Japanese ODA allocated?

-Japan provided 72% of its ODA bilaterally in 2021, which was well above the 43% OECD DAC average.
+Japan provided 89% of its ODA bilaterally in 2022, which was well above the 68% OECD DAC average.
+This includes 11% of its ODA as earmarked funding to multilaterals.

 Bilateral Spending

 Japan allocates the largest share of its bilateral ODA to infrastructure projects.
-In 2021, funding to this sector stood at US$5.9 billion, which accounted for 33% of Japan’s bilateral ODA.
+In 2022, funding to this sector accounted for 36% of Japan’s bilateral ODA, having grown 43% between 2021 and 2022.
 In June 2023, the Government of Japan announced plans to expand its support for infrastructure in emerging economies, referred to in the plan as the “Global South”, through public-private partnerships.
 The revised strategy identified Southeast Asia, Pacific Island countries, and South Asia as target regions.
 It emphasized collaboration with willing countries and the World Bank to strengthen investment in supply chains, digital innovation, and infrastructure development.
 Specific areas of focus included dam restoration, energy transportation, and postal and logistics systems.

-Japan channeled 68% of its bilateral ODA as loans in 2021, which was over seven times greater than the DAC average of 9%.
+Japan channeled 71% of its bilateral ODA as loans in 2022, which was about nine times greater than the DAC average of 8%.
 This is largely explained by Japan’s focus on infrastructure projects, for which it typically offers loans with long grace periods and low-interest rates.
 Japan’s use of loans in ODA is expected to increase.

-The largest share of Japan’s bilateral ODA, or 66%, went to LMICs in 2021, compared to the OECD DAC average of 27%.
-This was due in large part to Japan’s focus on Asian countries.
+The largest share of Japan’s bilateral ODA, or 62%, went to LMICs in 2022, compared to the OECD DAC average of 26%.
+This was due in large part to Japan’s focus on Asian countries, such as India, Bangladesh, and Philippines.

 Multilateral Spending and Commitments